GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Logging Configuration

-### vclogin

-The vclogin server uses the `pino` library for logging.
-Due to the peculiarities of NextJS, http events are only logged for API routes.

 ### Ory Hydra

 Hydra is set to a minimal log output.
 To expand log output, edit the hydra service in `compose.yaml`: